Improved Algorithms for Parity and Streett objectives: Introduction

 \section{Introduction}

+In the formal verification and synthesis of systems \emph{graphs} and \emph{game graphs} are fundamental models of systems, where vertices correspond to states of the systems and edges correspond to transitions between states. \emph{$\omega$-regular objectives} are a canonical way to specify desired and undesired behaviors of systems, and the algorithmic questions are to determine whether a model satisfies its specification or to generate a strategy to satisfy the specification.
+In this work we study \emph{Streett} and \emph{parity} objectives that can express all $\omega$-regular objectives and the algorithmic questions we consider are therefore core questions in formal verification and synthesis.
+We first define the problem, next discuss its significance and previous work, and then present our contributions.

-{\em Game graphs and graphs.} Consider a directed graph $(V,E)$ with a partition $(V_1, V_2)$ of $V$, which is called a {\em game graph}.
+\emph{Game graphs and graphs.} Consider a directed graph $(V,E)$ with a partition $(V_1, V_2)$ of $V$, which is called a \emph{game graph}.
 Let $n = |V|$ and $m = |E|$.
-Two players play the following {\em alternating game} on the graph that forms an infinite path.
-They start by placing a token on an initial vertex and then take turns indefinitely in moving the token: At a vertex $v \in V_1$ player 1 moves the token along one of the outedges of $v$, at a vertex $u \in V_2$ player 2 moves the token along one of the outedges of $u$.
+On the graph two players play the following \emph{alternating game} that forms an infinite path.
+They start by placing a token on an initial vertex and then take turns indefinitely in moving the token: At a vertex $v \in V_1$ player 1 moves the token along one of the outedges of~$v$, at a vertex $u \in V_2$ player 2 moves the token along one of the outedges of~$u$.
 If $V_2=\emptyset$, then we simply have a standard graph.

-{\em Objectives and winning sets.} Objectives are subsets of infinite paths that specify the desired set of paths for player~1, and the objective for player~2 is the complement of player-1 objective (i.e., we consider \emph{zero-sum} games).
-Given an objective $\Obj$, an infinite path {\em satisfies the objective} if it belongs to $\Obj$.
-Given a starting vertex $x \in V$ and an objective $\Obj$, if player~1 can guarantee that the infinite path starting at $x$ satisfies $\Obj$, {\em no matter what choices player~2 makes,} then player~1 can {\em win from $x$} and $x$ belongs to the {\em winning set of player~1}, and since the winning sets partition the game graph~\cite{Mar75}, the complement of the winning set for player~1 is the winning set for player~2.
-In case the game graph is a standard graph (i.e., $V_2=\emptyset$), the \emph{winning set} consists of those vertices $x$ such that there exists an infinite path starting at $x$ that satisfies $\Obj$.
+\emph{Objectives and winning sets.} Objectives are subsets of infinite paths that specify the desired set of paths for player~1, and the objective for player~2 is the complement of the player-1 objective (i.e., we consider \emph{zero-sum} games).
+Given an objective $\obj$, an infinite path \emph{satisfies the objective} if it belongs to $\obj$.
+Given a starting vertex $x \in V$ and an objective $\obj$, if player~1 can guarantee that the infinite path starting at $x$ satisfies $\obj$, \emph{no matter what choices player~2 makes,} then player~1 can \emph{win from $x$} and $x$ belongs to the \emph{winning set of player~1}.
+The winning sets partition the game graph, i.e., the complement of the winning set for player~1 is the winning set for player~2.
+In case the game graph is a standard graph (i.e., $V_2=\emptyset$), the \emph{winning set} consists of those vertices $x$ such that there exists an infinite path starting at $x$ that satisfies $\obj$.
 The winning set computation for game graphs is more involved than for standard graphs due to the presence of the adversarial player~2.